carloshzoghbi/AKS-IngressLink/README.md

 kubectl apply -f ingresslink.yaml
 ```

   NGINX Kubernetes ingress controller, BIG-IP CIS and F5 Ingress link are deployed!

-# 4. Test IngressLink
+# 4. Scale the K8s Cluster nodes and test IngressLink

+  1. Open your BIG-IP at the GUI and review the pool members on the "cispartition".
+How many members do you see?
-  1. On the Azure portal go to your Resource Group, click and enter on it.
+  2. On the Azure portal go to your Resource Group, click and enter on it.
-  2. Look for your K8s cluster and enter on it
+  3. Look for your K8s cluster and enter on it
-  3. Look for node pools and clock on "Add node pool"
+  4. Look for node pools and clock on "Add node pool"
-  4. Node pool name: nodepool2
+  5. Node pool name: nodepool2
-  5. Size: DS2_v2
+  6. Size: DS2_v2
-  6. Scale Method: Manual
+  7. Scale Method: Manual
-  7. Node Count: 1
+  8. Node Count: 1
-  8. Click on "Review and create" + "Create"
+  9. Click on "Review and create" + "Create"

   Wait 5 to 10 minutes

-  9. Open your BIG-IP at the GUI and review the pool members con the "cispartition".
+  10. Open your BIG-IP at the GUI and review the pool members on the "cispartition" again.
 Do you see any changes?
 Comment which ones and why?

 # 5. Test the App